 - What is the maximum allowable security deposit?

-The security deposit cannot exceed one month’s rent, except if the tenant is a felon or has a prior judgment for violating terms of a rental agreement.
+The standard security deposit cannot exceed one month’s rent.
+The security deposit cannot exceed two month’s rent, if the tenant is a felon or has a prior judgment for violating terms of a rental agreement.
 (N.D.C.C. § 47-16-07.1(1))

 - Are security deposits required to earn interest?